MaxyZhu75/Algorithm-Summary/README.md

 ## COMPSCI611 Advanced Algorithm
 Please go to the folder for details.
 ## Contact
 Thank you so much for your interests.
 Note that this project can not straightforward be your course assignment solution.
 Do not download and submit my code without any change.
-Contact me and I am happy to learn algorithms with you!~
+Contact me and I am happy to learn algorithms with you guys! ~
 * Email: maoqinzhu@umass.edu
 * LinkedIn: [Max Zhu](https://www.linkedin.com/in/maoqin-zhu/)